William B. Gould: Diary

 Beginning with his time on the Cambridge and continuing through his discharge at the end of the war, Gould kept a diary of his day-to-day activities.
 According to John Hope Franklin, Gould's diary is one of three known diaries in existence written during the Civil War by former slaves, and the only one by a Union sailor.
 It is a "wealth of information about what it was like to be an African American in the Union Navy."

 The diary begins on September 27, 1862, five days after boarding the Cambridge, and runs until his discharge on September 29, 1865.
 There is a section missing, which included the dates of September 1863 to February 1864.
 It consists of two books plus 40 unbound pages.
 It is thought that some sections of the diary, which would cover late 1864 and early 1865, have been destroyed.

 In the diary, Gould chronicles his trips to the northeastern United States, the Netherlands, Belgium, Spain, Portugal, and England.
 The diary is distinguished not only by its details and eloquent tone, but also by its author's reflections on the conduct of the war, his own military engagements, race, race relations in the Navy, and what African Americans might expect after the war and during the Reconstruction Era.

 Legacy

 Gould died on May 25, 1923, at the age of 85 and was interred at Brookdale Cemetery in Dedham.
 The Dedham Transcript reported his death under the headline "East Dedham Mourns Faithful Soldier and Always Loyal Citizen: Death Came Very Suddenly to William B. Gould, Veteran of the Civil War."

 The New York Times published an obituary about Gould on June 17, 2022, as part of "Overlooked", "a series of obituaries about remarkable people whose deaths, beginning in 1851, went unreported in The Times."

+A pew at the Church of the Good Shepherd is dedicated to Gould and Cornelia.
+Gould's story is now taught as part of the Dedham Public Schools curriculum.

+On July 13, 2023, 30 members of Congress wrote a letter to Secretary of the Navy Carlos Del Toro, requesting that a ship be named in Gould's honor.
+They suggested that a Arleigh Burke-class destroyer, which are named for naval veterans, or a John Lewis-class replenishment oiler, which are named for those who advanced civil rights, would be an appropriate choice.
+On June 14, 2024, the House of Representatives as a whole voted to direct the Secretary to name a ship for Gould as part of the National Defense Authorization Act.